OKScienceDE/Open_Science_101/README.md

 _Current Status: IN PROGRESS (kickstarting sprint finished)_

-Currently we are [collecting ideas](https://github.com/OKScienceDE/Open_Science_101/issues) about the scope via the issue tracker and would invite everybody to contribute to the discussion and to share ideas.
+Currently we are [collecting ideas](https://github.com/OKScienceDE/Open_Science_101/issues) about the scope via the issue tracker and would invite anybody to contribute to the discussion and to share ideas.

 Our role models for this repository are Software Carpentry (http://software-carpentry.org/)